lucask07/covg_fpga/docs/source/register_index_guide.rst

             Bit Index (Low): 10

 The completed register index for this example is located here (LINK TO EXAMPLE).
-You can read the registers into pypanel using the Register.get_chip_registers (LINK TO DOCS) method.
+You can read the registers into pypanel using the :py:meth:`~interfaces.interfaces.Register.get_chip_registers` method.